Want to go straight to the recipe? Click here to go to the marmalade puddings recipe.

 Retro recipe: marmalade puddings

-- 1 tsp baking soda or ⅛ tsp baking soda
+- 1 teaspoon baking soda or ⅛ teaspoon baking soda

-- 1 tbsp unsalted butter 15 grams, room temperature
+- 1 tablespoon unsalted butter 15 grams, room temperature

 - 1 large egg lightly beaten